It’s not uncommon for toddlers to fall sick. Here are a few common childhood conditions and what you can do to help the little one feel better.

 Fevers are the body's way to fight infections; it can happen suddenly and it may be hard to pinpoint its cause.
 A fever can go away overnight just as suddenly as it appeared, or it may persist for up to 5 to 7 days.

 Use a digital thermometer to measure your toddler's temperature.
-37.5°C and 37.9°C is considered a low fever while anything above 38.5°C is high.
+The normal body temperature is between 36.5 to 37.5 degrees.
+38.5 degrees is considered a high fever, while anything below that is usually considered a low-grade fever.

 Make sure your little one is hydrated with water and/or milk, and keep the room cool and well-ventilated.
 Do not dress your toddler up in thick clothes to "sweat it out" as that would be counteractive.